AvaAvarai/Breaker/README.md

 ## How to run
 For Windows check the Releases to get our latest installer or executable.
-To run yourself install [PyGame](https://www.pygame.org/wiki/GettingStarted)[1] for your Python environment and run `main.py` with Python.
+To run directly install [PyGame](https://www.pygame.org/wiki/GettingStarted)[1] for your Python environment and run `main.py` with Python.

 ## Controls
 _Hit the ball and do not let it fall!_